anacision/anacision-planning-user-guide/docs/user_documentation/about_anacision_planning.md

 * **Processing stations**: Smallest production unit to which production tasks are assigned.
 Can be one machine, several machines, a manual workstation or a combination of all.
     * Shift times during which the station can process tasks
     * Planned idle times during which the station is not available (e.g. for inspection)
-* **Limited Resources**: If desired, limited resources can be modeled to avoid that the same resource is planned more often that its availability.
+* **Limited resources**: If desired, limited resources can be modeled to avoid that the same resource is planned more often that its availability.
 The resources can be equipment, tools or personnel.
     * Number of available units for each resource (e.g. one small drill, two large drills)
     * If applicable: shift times during which the resource is available.
 This is especially relevant for scheduling personnel.
 They can also be used to model set up tasks between the processing tasks.